bnjbvr/typed-objects-explainer/valuetypes.md

 the engine-defined types like strings and numbers (which map to the existing constructors `String`, `Number`, etc).

-When you apply the `.` operator to a value, what happens is that the value's type is looked up in the per-realm registry.
-If an entry `C` exists, then a wrapper object is constructed whose prototype is `C.prototype` and execution proceeds as normal.
+When you perform a property lookup on a value type instance with a property name that's not a field of the type definition, the value's type definition is looked up in the per-realm registry.
+If an entry `C` exists, then a wrapper object is constructed whose `[[Prototype]]` is `C.prototype` and execution proceeds as normal.

 When you invoke the `ValueType` function to define a new type, you are in fact submitting a new type to be added to the registry, if it does not already exist.
 If an equivalent entry already exists, it is returned to you.
 (More details on this process are in the next section.)

 All this machinery together basically means you can attach methods to value types as normal and everything works: